 What makes it different from Threat Detection?

-Threat Hunting and Threat Detection have a major differentiating factor, that is, threat hunting is an extremely zealous process which takes place on initial stages of intrusion rather than after the threat has been identified as it’s done in threat detection.
+Threat Hunting and Threat Detection have major differentiating factors.
+Threat hunting is an extremely zealous process that takes place in the initial stages of intrusion rather than after the threat has been identified as it’s done in threat detection.

 Why it is important and why it should be used?